ss1611/CS220-AU-portfolio-1/README.md

 **26/10/21**: Using my V+R maps, I completed the first draft of my reflective essay.
 I also had a 1 - to - 1 Zoom meeting with an academic libararian in order to practice Chicago referencing.

 **31/10/21**: Embedded V+R maps into my essay draft.
 I also spent time working on the customisation of my index.md file.

+**03/11/21**: Finished organising the bibliography for my digital identity reflection essay.
 <br>

 ## To do list